Journal list menu

 About This Journal

-The Int.
-Journal of Quantum Chemistry publishes an exciting mix of comprehensive reviews, instructive tutorials, visionary perspectives, and full papers that represent the gamut of the field of quantum chemistry, from theory to simulations to applications.
+The International Journal of Quantum Chemistry features an exciting mix of comprehensive reviews, instructive tutorials, visionary perspectives, and high-impact rapid communications and full papers that represent the entire field of quantum chemistry and molecular quantum mechanics, from theory to simulations and applications.
+A leading source of developments in quantum chemistry, we have published breakthroughs in theoretical and mathematical chemistry since 1967.

 On the Cover